artipub/artipub/docs/guide/contribute.md

 # Contribute

-> Note: Please create a new branch based on the master, develop on the new branch, and create PR to Master after development
+> Note: Please create a new branch based on the main, develop on the new branch, and create PR to main after development

 - Install dependency